whole-tale/wt-design-docs/users_guide/publishing.rst

 Publish: Preserve and Share your Work
 =====================================

 When your Tale is ready to be preserved and shared, you can publish it to external repositories.
-When you publish your Tale, it recieves a DOI that can be cited by others.
+When you publish your Tale, it receives a DOI that can be cited by others.

 Publishers
 ----------